 The nearest farm to ours was owned by the Nelson family, who moved into town when their six children were young.
 It wasn’t until later that I became acquainted with Linda, who stayed in North Battleford and became a school teacher.

-I highly recommend Linda’s own memoir, titled That is Not Me.
+I highly recommend Linda’s own memoir.
 She wrote and self-published it after her retirement, and it describes her life a Little Person, resulting from a condition called Achondroplasia.
 It’s a very honest and moving account.

 Linda provided her own photograph for the cover design, which I think is one of the best book covers I have ever seen, as it captures both the theme and the title brilliantly.

-You can order the book online from Amazon by clicking here: That is Not Me: A Journey of Perception.
+Order the book online from Amazon here: That is Not Me: A Journey of Perception.

 * * * * *